4d/docs/website/translated_docs/es/Tags/tags.md

 ### Tratamiento recursivo

 4D tags are interpreted recursively: 4D always attempts to reinterpret the result of a transformation and, if a new transformation has taken place, an additional interpretation is performed, and so on until the product obtained no longer requires any further transformation.
-For example, given the following statement:
+Por ejemplo, dada la siguiente instrucción:

 ```html
 <!--#4DHTML [Mail]Letter_type-->